gritse/mongo-lock/README.md

 IMongoCollection<LockAcquire<Guid>> locks = database.GetCollection<LockAcquire<Guid>>("locks");

 // This collection should be a capped! https://docs.mongodb.com/manual/core/capped-collections/
-// The size of the cappred collection should be enough to put all active locks.
+// The size of the capped collection should be enough to put all active locks.
 // One ReleaseSignal is about 32 bytes, so for 100,000 simultaneously locks,
 // you need a capped collection size ~3 megabytes IMongoCollection<ReleaseSignal> signals = database.GetCollection<ReleaseSignal>("signals");